JamesCrawley/web-dev-content/speaker-notes.md

 `<div class="my-first-div">Hello world!</div>`

-Here is a list of common HTML tags that we'll be using
+Here is a list of common HTML tags that we'll be using:

 ---